JKatzwinkel/dotfiles/arch_beginners_guide.md

-		pacman -D --asdep	# Mark one or more installed packages as non explicitly installed pacman -Qqettm # package list without version numbers, only explicitly installed not required directly by other package and from AUR pacman -Qqettn # same but native instead foreign (AUR)
+		pacman -D --asdep	# Mark one or more installed packages as non explicitly installed pacman -Qqettm # package list without version numbers, only explicitly installed not required directly by other package and from AUR pacman -Qqettn # same but native instead foreign (AUR) pacman -Rns $(pacman -Qtdq) # remove orphans and their configuration files

 (from [arch wiki](https://wiki.archlinux.org/index.php/Pacman_tips))